windelbouwman/ppci/examples/avr/hello/readme.md

-This builds the hello world example for avr.
+This builds the hello world example for AVR.

 to build: